Sergei Bortkiewicz: After the War

 Finally I had the opportunity to show, in a large hall with a large orchestra and soloists, what I can do.
 Not only the critics, but others who know me, were surprised and amazed. ...
 I can always feel happy to have found so much recognition at the age of 75 years, which really comes in most cases after death to someone who really earned it.

 Bortkiewicz had been suffering for some time from a stomach ailment and, on the advice of his physician, he decided to undergo an operation in October 1952.
 He never recovered and died in Vienna on 25 October of that year.
 His wife, Elisabeth, who was childless, died on 9 March 1960 in Vienna.
 Bortkiewicz and his wife are buried at the Zentralfriedhof, Vienna.

 Nationality

-According to Jeremiah A. Johnson, Bortkiewicz referred to himself as Russian, his country of origin as "Little Russia" or "South Russia" (obsolete nineteenth-century terms for Ukraine introduced by Russian Empire), and Kharkov its intellectual capital.
+According to Jeremiah A. Johnson, Bortkiewicz referred to himself as Russian, his country of origin as "Little Russia" or "South Russia", and Kharkov as its intellectual capital.
 Johnson also said that Bortkiewicz opposed Ukrainian independence.

-However some other modern authors regard Bortkiewicz as either a Ukrainian composer (particularly Yi Jing Chen; Y. O. Levkulych), or as Ukrainian-born (Emma Scanlon).
+However, some other modern authors regard Bortkiewicz as either a Ukrainian composer (particularly Yi Jing Chen; Y. O. Levkulych), or as Ukrainian-born (Emma Scanlon).